 While no chatbot can fully replace a teacher, AI technologies can assist students in honing their abilities and improving weak points outside of the classroom.
 They offer a one-on-one learning experience without the teacher being available to answer questions at all hours of the day.
 In fact, an AI-powered chatbot can respond to student inquiries in 2.7 seconds.

-Currently there are many artificial intelligence-based teaching programs currently exist and can assist kids with fundamental arithmetic, writing, and other disciplines.
+Currently there are many Artificial Intelligence Certification in New York-based teaching programs currently exist and can assist kids with fundamental arithmetic, writing, and other disciplines.
 While they may not be perfect for higher order thinking and creativity, they do help kids learn the essentials.

 Teacher and AI Collaboration

 In the past, AI has been used in education, notably in skill development tools and testing systems.
 As AI educational solutions improve, the goal is that AI will be able to cover gaps in learning and teaching, allowing schools and instructors to accomplish more than ever before.

 AI can increase efficiency, customization, and streamline administrative duties, giving instructors more time and freedom to give understanding and adaptability—human qualities that robots lack.
 By combining the greatest qualities of machines and instructors, the vision for AI in education is one in which they collaborate to get the best results for students of all ages.

 By automating activities, evaluating student performance, and narrowing the educational gap, AI can help free up instructors’ time.

 Because AI-powered chatbots have access to a school’s full knowledge base, they can answer a range of generic and repetitive queries that students frequently ask without contacting a teaching person.
 By avoiding the educator, AI frees up time for them to focus on lesson planning, curriculum research, and increasing student engagement.